py2ai/py2ai.github.io/_posts/2020-04-01-How-to-make-a-screen-recorder.md

 ---
+categories:
+- GUI tutorial series
+description: Making of an audio and video screen recorder in Python
+featured-img: screen
+keywords:
+- development
+- recorder
+- programming
+- code
+- tutorial
+- python
+- pyqt5
+- screen
 layout: post
+mathjax: true
 title: How to make screen recorder in PyQt5
-categories: [GUI tutorial series]
-mathjax: true
-featured-img: screen
-description: Making of an audio and video screen recorder in Python
 ---

 Alright friends welcome back, lets make a very flexible screen recorder today.
 The target platform for this GUI is Windows 10.
 For direct installation to windows 10, please download these three parts in a folder and then extract (using winRAR) the PyShine Recorder setup.zip file: